ddossot/rabbitmq-http-safe/README.md

 ## Installation

-In order to use the http-safe plugin, you need first to install the following plugins:
+In order to use the http-safe plugin, you need first to install the following plugins on RabbitMQ 2.3.1:

 - [amqp_client](http://www.rabbitmq.com/releases/plugins/v2.3.1/amqp_client-2.3.1.ez)
 - [mochiweb](http://www.rabbitmq.com/releases/plugins/v2.3.1/mochiweb-2.3.1.ez)